 3. Quit relying on unrealistic economic growth or budget gimmicks.
 A budget is only useful if it can be taken seriously.
 Too often, worthy goals of reducing the debt or balancing the budget are achieved on paper by assuming an unrealistic rate of economic growth, which bolsters projected revenue, or by using budget gimmicks that mask the true cost of new policies.
 While we definitely should strive for more robust growth, the reality of an aging population means that achieving 3 percent or more sustained growth annually is highly unlikely.
 In addition, lawmakers must refrain from digging into the bag of budget magic tricks that are too often used.

 4. Stop the bleeding.
 We cannot fix the debt if we keep adding to it.
 Congress must strictly observe its own pay-as-you-go rules that prevent new policies from adding to deficits.
-Despite having these rules in place, $2.7 trillion was added to the debt over the next decade since June of 2017.
+Despite having these rules in place, $2.2 trillion was added to the debt over the next decade in 2019.
 If something is important enough to do, then it is important enough to pay for.

 5. Address the real drivers of the long-term debt.
 For all the difficulties and delay in the annual budget and appropriations process, it covers less than one-third of all government spending.
 The vast majority of spending is essentially on autopilot because it does not need annual approval by Congress.
 The most prominent autopilot spending is Social Security, Medicare, Medicaid, and interest payments on the debt.
 These areas will also account for most of the spending growth going forward.
 We cannot afford for this spending to be ignored by policymakers any longer.